DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ## How to
 A simple guide for setting up roles and channels for the commands to work as intended

- - Run the `rpg-setup` command in your guild.
+ - Type `rpg-setup create create enable` command in your guild to set up Avelon RPG.
 Make sure you have the required permissions.
-This command will automatically create all required channels, and roles.
+This command will automatically create all required channels, and roles and enable all commands *[requires all commands to be in your Dyno Custom Commands]*.
  - Make any channel specific changes yourself.
 You can customize the permissions of each role according to your own preferences from within discord.
+ - To delete the roles and channels type `rpg-setup delete delete disable`.
+This will deleter all roles and channels, then it will disbale the commands.